ASFHyP3/hyp3-lib/CONTRIBUTING.md

 ### Style

-We generally follow python community standards ([PEP8](https://pep8.org/)), expect we allow line lengths up to 120 characters.
+We generally follow python community standards ([PEP8](https://pep8.org/)), except we allow line lengths up to 120 characters.
 We recommend trying to keep lines 80--100 characters long, but allow up to 120 when it improves readability.

 ### Documentation